Earlier Is Better to Catch Hearing Loss

 for developing language.
 Poor hearing can slow down that progress for both speaking

-Consider having your child tested for hearing loss, especially if he or she has any
+Think about having your child tested for hearing loss, especially if they have any

-More than 5 days in neonatal intensive care
+Spent more than 5 days in neonatal intensive care (NICU)

-Meningitis or history of brain injury that required hospitalization
+Meningitis or history of brain injury that needed a hospital stay

 Family history of childhood hearing loss

-Family history of certain hereditary or congenital syndromes like neurofibromatosis, Down
+Family history of certain hereditary or congenital syndromes such as neurofibromatosis, Down

 syndrome, osteopetrosis, and Usher syndrome

-Even without risk factors, parents should remain alert to hearing problems.
-You may
+Even if your baby has no risk factors, you should be alert to hearing problems.
+You

 In your young child, you may notice delayed speech development or unclear speech.

 development.
-A newborn can pass a hearing test and still develop hearing problems
+A newborn can pass a hearing test and still have hearing problems later

-Your baby is likely to undergo one of these painless, quick, and sensitive tests:
+Your baby is likely to have one of these painless, quick, and sensitive tests:

 Auditory brainstem responses.
 Sound is introduced to the baby's ears through tiny earphones while the baby is sleeping.

-Using sensors attached to the baby's head, the test records electrical activity produced
+Using sensors attached to the baby's head, the test records electrical activity made

 by the auditory nerve and brainstem when it's stimulated by this sound.

 Otoacoustic emissions (OAE).
-The normal ear makes faint acoustic signals, sometimes called inner-ear echoes.
-Although
+The normal ear makes faint acoustic signals.
+These are sometimes called inner-ear

-people can't hear their own sounds from their inner ear, tiny, sensitive microphones
+echoes.
+People can't hear their own sounds from their inner ear.
+But tiny, sensitive

-placed in the ear canal during the screening can measure the sounds.
-Infants who can't
+microphones placed in the ear canal during the screening can measure the sounds.
+Babies

 Hearing tests in children